dynamsoft-docs/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 This parameter specifies the deviation of the bar width from the standard bar width for 1D barcodes.
 The default value is 0.

 Occasionally, due to typographical errors, 1D barcodes may contain bars of non-standard widths.
 Such barcodes are considered invalid and ignored by DBR.
-If you want DBR to read these barcodes too, you can use the parameter `AllModuleDeviation`.
+If you want DBR to read these barcodes, you can use the parameter `AllModuleDeviation`.

 Note that "all" in the parameter name means it only works if all bars (black & white) of the barcode are off (have the same deviation).
-For example, if the widths (in pixels) of bars for a standard barcodes are [6, 2, 4, 2], a deviation of 2 would mean the widths become [8, 4, 6, 4], whereas the widths [12, 4, 8, 4] would be considered correctly enlarged.
+For example, if the width (in pixels) of bars for a standard barcode are [6, 2, 4, 2], a deviation of 2 would mean the widths become [8, 4, 6, 4], whereas the widths [12, 4, 8, 4] would be considered correctly enlarged.

 To utilize this parameter, you need to set the following parameters as well: